hlissner/lb6-actions/README.md

 List of Actions
 ---------------

-Here's what you'll find in actions/* -- screenshots and details are available in their respective folders.
+Screenshots and details are available in their respective folders.

 * Can I Use (browser compatibility search engine)
 * Chrome/Chromium Tabs (like Safari Tabs, but for Chrome/Chromium)
 * Convert Currency
-* Decode Text
 * Domai.nr
-* Encode File as Data URI
-* Encode Text
 * Enter Path in Dialog (Sets the foremost open/save dialog window to the folder selected in LaunchBar)
 * Forecast (Get a 7-day forecast for any location, or a default location)
 * Get Image in Clipboard